AmaranthSoleil/OSProject/README.md

 1. Are files in the container persistent.
 Why not?. ***(1 mark)***
     ```markdown
-    The files inside a container is not persistent because
+    The files inside a container is not persistent because it is stored on a writable container layer.
+Therefore whenever a container is destroyed, so does the files inside.
     ```
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** .
     ```bash
-    Yes.
+    Yes, we can.
     ```

 ## Running your own container with persistent storage